While She Was Out

-While She Was Out is a 2008 American thriller film starring Kim Basinger and Lukas Haas.
+While She Was Out is a 2008 American horror-thriller film starring Kim Basinger and Lukas Haas.
 Basinger plays a suburban housewife who is forced to fend for herself when she becomes stranded in a desolate forest with four murderous thugs.
 It was written and directed by film producer Susan Montford based on a short story by Edward Bryant which was originally an episode of the TV series The Hidden Room in 1993.
 The film was produced by Mary Aloe and Don Murphy.
 Its executive producers included Guillermo del Toro and Basinger.
-The film was shot in 2006 and had a very limited release in 5 theaters in Texas during 2008.
+The film was shot in 2006 and had a very limited release in five theaters in Texas during 2008.

 Plot

 On Christmas Eve, suburban housewife Della Myers gets into an argument with her abusive husband Kenneth.
 After putting her two children to bed, she drives to the mall to buy some wrapping paper and cards.
 At the mall, she can't find a parking space for a while and angrily leaves a note on the windshield of a car that is parked using up two parking spaces.
 She leaves the store as the mall is closing, and the parking lot is nearly deserted.
 She notices the note is gone from the 'offending' car.
 As she enters her own car, the car on which she had left the note pulls up behind her.

 She confronts the car, and four young men — Huey, Vingh, Tomás and their leader Chuckie — emerge.
 They threaten to rape her.
 Della insults Chuckie, and a security guard intervenes, but he is shot dead by Chuckie.
 As the gang realizes that they have committed a murder, Della manages to start her car and drive away.
 They follow her, intending to kill her, as she is the only witness.
 As they pursue her some distance, she eventually crashes her car in a deserted area where homes are under construction.
 She takes a road flare and a toolbox out of her car, and hides behind a backhoe.